Joltyy/RTCD/README.md

 1. Small segments of audio (default 0.25s) are converted to CQT spectrograms using `librosa`.
 2. The spectrogram magnitude is converted to dB and normalized before being fed into the CNN.
 3. The model predicts one of the chord classes; the runtime prints changes in prediction as they occur.

-## Contributing
-Contributions are welcome — open issues for bugs or feature requests.
-If you change model architecture or training, please add or update a script in `src/` and provide instructions.